internetsystemsgroup/py-dataframe-show-reader/blog_post.md

 that in the case of tabular data, exceeding the maximum line length when necessary actually makes the code more readable than the alternatives.

+Notice also that the ``show_output_to_df`` function gives us a convenient way to create an ``expected_df`` to pass to the ``assert_equal`` function (to check DataFrame equality) that is included in the package.
+In addition to allowing this compact display of the expected numbers of rows and columns and data, ``assert_equal`` checks that the DataFrame schemas match, which the first version of the test does not do.

 ## Where to Find It

 You can find `py-dataframe-show-reader` here:

 https://github.com/internetsystemsgroup/py-dataframe-show-reader/

-We plan to release a Scala version in the near future.
+We plan to release a Scala version in the future.

+## Installation

+To install the package for use in your own package, run:

+`pip install py-dataframe-show-reader`

 Please let us know if you find this helpful, or if you have any suggestions that might make it even more useful.